OfekGlick/Stackoverflow-CasulInference/README.md

 ### Data preprocessing and analysis
 All files regarding the preprocessing and analysis of the data in the file `Stackoverflow.ipynb` (you can view `Stackoverflow.pdf` for a pdf view of the notebook).<br>
 The notebook contains initial preprocessing, feature analysis, identification measures (as required in causal researches) and estimation metrics.
 Again, for a more detailed explanation please refer to the `Project Report.pdf`

+### Full report
+The full report, including conclusions and suggestions for future work is all present in the file `Project Report.pdf`